 Vine Weevils are common all around the world.
 They can be found most easily in two forms: larvae and adults.
 As larvae they appear as small grubs in the soil where they can feed on your plants root system.
 As adults they chew on leaf margins.

 This damage is not as harmful, however it is easier to identify the pests' presence.
 They commonly feed on ornamental plants such as yews, arborvitae, euonymus, and hydrangeas while also being a threat to fruits and vegetables.

 The real threat is when they are in their larval stage as grubs.
 As adults, while their damage is not pleasant to the eye, it is not detrimental to your garden's success.

-- Vine Weevil Host Plants: Evergreens such as rhododendron, azalea, rose, and nearly any greenhouse container annual
+- Vine Weevil Host Plants: Evergreen trees and shrubs such as azalea, rose, rhododendron, and nearly any greenhouse container annual

 - Vine Weevil Predators: Nematodes, roundworms, birds, spiders, grasshoppers, chickens

 - Most Common Vine Weevil in North America: Black Vine Weevil (Otiorhynchus sulcatus)